Abbas the Great: Ascension

-Mohammad Khodabanda and his heir apparent, Abu Taleb Mirza, and their entourage of Ustajlu and Shamlu amirs, were camped in 200 miles away in the city of Qom.
+Mohammad Khodabanda and his heir apparent, Abu Taleb Mirza, and their entourage of Ustajlu and Shamlu amirs, were camped 200 miles away in the city of Qom.
 When the news reached them, the amirs decided to abandon the shah and his heir for Abbas Mirza.
-Mohammad Khodabanda found no choice but to abdicate.
-On 1 October 1588, at a ceremony in the palace in Qazvin, he placed his crown on the head of his seventeen-year-old son, who ascended the throne as Abbas I. Murshid Qoli Khan, to whom Abbas owed the crown, was rewarded with the title of vakil (viceroy).
+Mohammad Khodabanda decide that he had no choice but to abdicate.
+On 1 October 1587, at a ceremony in the palace in Qazvin, he placed his crown on the head of his seventeen-year-old son, who ascended the throne as Abbas I. Murshid Qoli Khan, to whom Abbas owed the crown, was rewarded with the title of vakil (viceroy).

-Absolute monarch
+Rule as shah

 Abbas takes control

-The kingdom Abbas inherited was in a desperate state.
+The empire Abbas inherited was in a desperate state.
 The Ottomans had seized vast territories in the west and the north-west (including the major city of Tabriz) and the Uzbeks had overrun half of Khorasan in the north-east.
-Iran itself was riven by fighting between the various factions of the Qizilbash, who had mocked royal authority by killing the queen in 1579 and the grand vizier Mirza Salman Jabiri in 1583.
+Iran itself was riven by fighting between the various factions of the Qizilbash, who had mocked royal authority by killing the queen in 1579 and the grand vizier Mirza Salman Jaberi in 1583.

-First, Abbas settled his score with his mother's killers, executing three of the ringleaders of the plot and exiling four others.
+Firstly, Abbas settled his score with his mother's killers, executing three of the ringleaders of the plot and exiling four others.
 His next task was to free himself from the power of Murshid Qoli Khan.
 Murshid made Abbas marry Hamza's widow and a Safavid cousin, and began distributing important government posts among his own friends, gradually confining Abbas to the palace.
 Meanwhile, the Uzbeks continued their conquest of Khorasan.
 When Abbas heard they were besieging his old friend Ali Qoli Khan Shamlu in Herat, he pleaded with Murshid to take action.
 Fearing a rival, Murshid did nothing until the news came that Herat had fallen and the Uzbeks had slaughtered the entire population.
 Only then did he set out on campaign to Khorasan.
 But Abbas planned to avenge the death of Ali Qoli Khan, and he arranged for four Qizilbash leaders to kill Murshid after a banquet on 23 July 1589.
 With Murshid gone, Abbas could now rule Iran in his own right.

 Abbas decided he must re-establish order within Iran before he took on the foreign invaders.
-To this end he made a humiliating peace treaty – known as the Treaty of Istanbul – with the Ottomans in 1590, ceding to them the provinces of Azerbaijan, Karabagh, Ganja, Dagestan, and Qarajadagh, as well as parts of Georgia, Luristan and Kurdistan.
+To this end he made a humiliating peace treaty, known as the Treaty of Istanbul, with the Ottomans in 1590, ceding to them the provinces of Azerbaijan, Karabagh, Ganja, Dagestan and Qarajadagh, as well as parts of Georgia, Luristan and Kurdistan.
 This demeaning treaty even ceded the previous capital of Tabriz to the Ottomans.